binocarlos/powerstrip-weave/README.md

 powerstrip-weave
 ================

-A [Powerstrip](https://github.com/ClusterHQ/powerstrip) plugin that runs [weave](https://github.com/zettio/weave) inside a container and ensures that containers are connected to the weave network before running their entrypoints.
+A [Powerstrip](https://github.com/ClusterHQ/powerstrip) adapter that runs [weave](https://github.com/zettio/weave) inside a container and ensures that containers are connected to the weave network before running their entrypoints.

 ## install